Ethan19YQ/EOS-Bench/README.md

 input/cities_data/
 ```

-This mode is useful when you want:
+This mode is useful for:

 * fixed benchmark targets
 * reproducible case studies